A Tribute to Randall Allen: A Harvest of Goodwill

 On Sabbath afternoons, he would take my husband and boys to ride 4-wheelers through the Chattahoochee National Forest bordering his farm.

 He didn’t just share his land; he shared his life.
 He told us we could live there until Jesus returned.
-I believed him.
+I believed he was an angel.
 We lived on the Allen Farm for two years.

 UCLife: The Artist of Foundations

 When will Randall’s goodwill expire?
-Randall was an artist whose medium was the earth and stone.
-When he laid the block foundation for our bunkhouse, he worked with the precision of a painter, wearing his hat backward and his signature white t-shirt.
+Randall was an artist whose medium was the earth and stone, his tools a palette and palette knife.
+When he laid the block foundation for our bunkhouse in March 2023, he worked with the precision of a painter, wearing his hat backward and his signature white t-shirt.
+He must have wore a new t-shirt every day in order to keep that shirt white, or maybe he was an angel.

-He loaned us his excavator, letting my boys, Caiden and Keller, sharpen their skills of operating the heavy machinery for our wells and driveways.
+He loaned us his excavator, in November 2024, letting my boys, Caiden and Keller, sharpen their skills of operating heavy machinery for our wells and driveways.

 His support for Urban Community Life was unmatched.
 Out of 50 donations in 2025, Pam and Randall gave three times.
 That generosity still moves me.